Hungary: Cuisine

 Hungary is ideal for wine-making, and the country can be divided into numerous regions.
 The Romans brought vines to Pannonia, and by the 5th century AD, there are records of extensive vineyards in what is now Hungary.
 The Hungarians brought their wine-making knowledge from the East.
 According to Ibn Rustah, the Hungarian tribes were familiar with wine-making long before their conquest of the Carpathian Basin.
 The different wine regions offer a great variety of styles: the main products of the country are elegant and full-bodied dry whites with good acidity, although complex sweet whites (Tokaj), elegant (Eger) and full-bodied robust reds (Villány and Szekszárd).
 The main varieties are: Olaszrizling, Hárslevelű, Furmint, Pinot gris or Szürkebarát, Chardonnay (whites), Kékfrankos (or Blaufrankisch in German), Kadarka, Portugieser, Zweigelt, Cabernet Sauvignon, Cabernet Franc and Merlot.
 The most famous wines from Hungary are Tokaji Aszú and Egri Bikavér.
-Tokaji, meaning "of Tokaj", or "from Tokaj" in Hungarian, is used to label wines from the wine region of Tokaj.
-Tokaji wine has received accolades from numerous great writers and composers including Beethoven, Liszt, Schubert and Goethe; Joseph Haydn's favourite wine was a Tokaji.
-Louis XV and Frederick the Great tried to outdo one another when they entertained guests with Tokaji.
-Napoleon III ordered 30–40 barrels of Tokaji at the French Royal Court every year.
-Gustav III of Sweden loved Tokaji.
-In Russia, customers included Peter the Great and Empress Elizabeth, while Catherine the Great actually established a Russian garrison in the town of Tokaj with the aim of assuring regular wine deliveries to Saint Petersburg.
+Tokaji wine has received accolades from numerous great writers and composers.

-For over 150 years, a blend of forty Hungarian herbs has been used to create the liqueur unicum.
-Unicum is a bitter, dark-coloured liqueur that can be drunk as an apéritif or after a meal, thus helping digestion.
+For over 150 years, a blend of forty Hungarian herbs has been used to create the liqueur unicum, a bitter, dark-coloured liqueur that can be drunk as an apéritif or after a meal.